-The Parties shall be represented before the Permanent Conciliation Commission by agents, whose duty shall be to act as intermediaries between them and the Commission; they may moreover, be assisted by counsel and experts appointed by them for that purpose, and may request that all persons whose evidence appears to them useful shall be heard.
+The Farties shall be represented before the Permanent Conciliation Commission by agents, whose duty it shall be to act as intermediaries between them and the Commission; they may, moreover, be assisted by counsel and experts appointed by them for that purpose, and they may request that all persons whose evidence appears to them useful should be heard.

-The Commission, for its part, shall be entitled to request oral explanations from the agents, counsel and experts of both Parties, as well as from all persons it may think desirable to summon with the consent of their Governments.
+The Commission on its side shall be entitled to request oral explanations from the agents, counsel and experts of the two Parties, as well as from all persons it may think desirable to summon with the consent of their Government.